Building a REST API

 1. Create a service and endpoint

-If you haven't already, create a new application by running encore app create and select Empty app as the template.
+Create a new application by running encore app create and select Empty app as the template.

 Now let's create a new url service.

-🥐 In your application's root folder, create a new folder url and create a new file url.go that looks like this:
+🥐 In your application's root folder, create a directory named url containing a file named encore.service.ts.

-This sets up the POST /url endpoint (see the //encore:api annotation on the Shorten function).
+This sets up the POST /url endpoint.

 🥐 Let’s see if it works!
 Start your app by running encore run.